jakobnissen/jakobnissen.github.io/posts/mojo.md

 Just kidding.
 I don't know why my implementation is faster - I don't strictly _know_ that it's even faster since I can't run Mojo on my own machine.
 Maybe it's the fact that my implementation doesn't seek the underlying file, or maybe 200 ms is fast enough that Python's startup time begin to matter.
 If I include the time for Julia to start up and compile the script, my implementation takes 354 ms total, on the same level as Mojo's.

-One interesting observation is that replacing the manual `memchr` implementation with a call to glibc's `memchr` slows it down by about 25%, depite glibc's `memchr` being around 70% faster when used on long haystacks.
+One interesting observation is that replacing the manual `memchr` implementation with a call to glibc's `memchr` slows it down by about 25%, despite glibc's `memchr` being around 70% faster when used on long haystacks.
 Julia's ccall has close to zero overhead, so I'm not sure what's up with that.

 Maybe it's that `memchr` doesn't inline, whereas the manual implementation is forcefully inlined into `parse_read`.
 If so, this might explain most of the performance difference to Needletail.
 Removing the `@inline` directive from my Julia code slows it down about 20%.
-Instestingly, setting `lto = "thin"` and `codegen-units = 1` in my Cargo.toml file reduces the runtime of Needletail to 357 ms, matching Mojo's imputed runtime nearly exactly.
+Interestingly, setting `lto = "thin"` and `codegen-units = 1` in my Cargo.toml file reduces the runtime of Needletail to 357 ms, matching Mojo's imputed runtime nearly exactly.

 These differences are trivialities.
 I don't know why my Julia implementation is twice as fast as Needletail, but subtracting the lack of validation, I doubt it's something substantial.
-There are often real important reasons why some languages are faster than others - whether they provide good zero-cost abstractions for high-level data types, whether they provide good multithreading and SIMD support, how well they support generics and how well libraries compose together, how defensive vs adventorous they make programmers, and much else.
+There are often real important reasons why some languages are faster than others - whether they provide good zero-cost abstractions for high-level data types, whether they provide good multithreading and SIMD support, how well they support generics and how well libraries compose together, how defensive vs adventurous they make programmers, and much else.
 I don't think this Mojo implementation shows any of this.

 ## Closing thoughts
 I don't want to coldly dismiss the Mojo blog post.
 After all, its two main points are essentially right: That bioinformatics needs a language to bridge high-level and high-performance programming, and that Mojo is capable of producing fast code.
 I don't put too much value in the actual reported numbers in the benchmark, but they don't matter in the big picture.
 It's also feels a little like overkill to go to this length to tear apart a blog post from from a guy who is just excited about what Mojo could bring to bioinformatics.
-It's just his bad luck that there are people me out there - I'm a bioinformatician, passionate about high performance computing for science, maintain my own FASTQ parsing library, and is particularly sceptical about Mojo.
+It's just his bad luck that there are people like me out there - a bioinformatician who is passionate about high performance computing for science, maintain my own FASTQ parsing library, and is particularly sceptical about Mojo.

 Introspecting, I think I'm a little oversensitive to Mojo's marketing hype.
 Ostensibly because the original Mojo announcements (and also this Mojo blog post), made a lot of bold claims that could be construed as hyperbolic, while keeping the compiler to themselves, giving it the smell of vaporware.
 But if I'm being honest with myself, it's probably because I'm so invested in the prospect of Julia for bioinformatics.